2017 'Fruit Salad' Field Blend

 Grape Variety: Aromatic varietals from a mixed planting.

 Old Barossa vineyards tended to be mixed plantings of different varieties, with the aim of making fortified or brandy.
 Our Eden Valley block on the Eastern Side of Springton was planted to make brandy back in 1855.
 To make the best spirit, varieties that were picked early and retained acidity and freshness were preferred.
-This makes a perfect opportunity to make a zippy, aromatic light dry white that istruly vibrant and eclectic wine.
+This makes a perfect opportunity to make a zippy, aromatic light dry white that is a truly vibrant and eclectic wine.

 Sub Region: Eden Valley